ZeldaCool/CryptoChat/README.md

 # CryptoChat
  An encrypted messaging system that uses SSL to connect to another client.
- Client one acts as the client while client two acts as the server.
+ Client One acts as the client while Client Two acts as the server.
+ They Both Have The same Functions.
+ Version 0.0.1